In the days following the election of President Abraham Lincoln, South Carolina Gov. William Henry Gist

 Days and Hours of Operation

 : Park grounds are open daily from 9am-6pm.
-House museum tours are held: Mar-Oct, daily at 1, 2 and 3pm and Nov-Feb Th-M at 1, 2 and 3pm.
-The mansion is only accessible by guided tour.
+House museum tours are held: Mar-Oct, daily at 1, 2 and 3pm and Nov-Feb Thursday through Monday at 1, 2 and 3pm.
+The house is only accessible by guided tour.

 : Daily, 11am-noon